Shelf Life of

 Ingredient Amount Substitute

-Buttermilk substitute 1 Cup 1 Tablespoon lemon juice OR white vinegar then add milk to make 1 cup, allow to thicken for 5 minutes before using
+Buttermilk substitute 1 Cup 1 Tablespoon Lemon Juice then add milk to make 1 cup, allow to thicken for 5 minutes before using (works in all recipes)

 Evaporated Milk substitute 1 Cup 1 Cup Light Cream